C8116 Immunochemical techniques

 • 5) Limitations of natural antibodies (affinity ceiling, relatively large size)

-• 6) Alternatives: recombinant, humanized, cameloid, single chain antibodies)
+• 8) Alternatives: recombinant, humanized, cameloid, heavy chain antibodies

 • Part C: Immunoassays